7550 Apalachee Parkway, Tallahassee.

 nail polish remover

-AGRICULTURAL & PROFESSIONAL PESTICIDE CONTAINER RECYCLING
+AGRICULTURAL & PROFESSIONAL PESTICIDE DISPOSAL AND CONTAINER RECYCLING

 Paints, used oils, car batteries and fluorescent bulbs can be dropped off at the Ft.
 Braden, Miccosukee or Woodville Rural Waste Service Centers.
 Please, no other hazardous waste should be taken to these locations.